-From April to October, the Wall opens from 06:30 to 19:00 and the ticket costs 50 CNY; from November to March, the Wall opens from 7:00 to 18:00 and the ticket costs 40 CNY.
+From April to October, the Wall opens from 06:30 to 19:00, and the ticket costs 50 CNY; from November to March, the Wall opens from 7:00 to 18:00, and the ticket costs 40 CNY.
 The cable car is not included in the ticket.
-It costs 80 RMB one way and 100 CNY the roundtrip.
+It costs 80 RMB one way and 100 CNY on the roundtrip.

 HOW TO REACH BADALING GREAT WALL

-If you don’t want to book a tour, you can quickly get there by a local bus or by train.
+If you don’t want to book a tour, you can quickly get there by local bus or train.
 Badaling is about 70 km by road northwest of central Beijing.